auth0-samples/auth0-spring-security-api-sample/README.md

  2. 100% Java Configuration (Annotations)
  3. Secure one or more URL endpoints with Role / Authority based permissions (ROLE_USER, ROLE_ADMIN etc)
  4. Secure Java Services using method level security annotations for role based access control
+ 5. It also shows you how to setup a REST CRUD Controller using Spring Boot!
+    Here we shall perform GET, POST, PUT, and DELETE operations on a Profile domain object

 Let's get started - it only takes a few minutes to have a working application with all the above.